What Next if concrete cube fails in test after 28 days, Such a

 1. It may be, Concrete is strong; cube is also strong.

 2. It may be, Concrete is weak; cube is also weak.

 3. It may be, Concrete is strong; but

 4. It may be, Concrete is

-Before considering that our 28th day cube test is fail or pass and going deep into our scenario of cube failure, let us quickly see how the cube results are generally interpreted as per IS code.
+- Before considering that our 28th-day cube test is failed or pass and going deep into our scenario of cube failure, let us quickly see how the cube results are generally interpreted as per IS code.